-Human beings are like magpies.
+Human beings can be a lot like magpies.
 You see something shiny and you want to buy it.
 Buying new, shiny things gives a buzz of excitement, an immediate gratification.
 But the thrill is short lived.
 Soon your proud new purchase becomes just another barely-used item taking up space in your house.

-In today’s demanding world of high-pressure work, buying stuff is often a quick-fix for general unhappiness – a sticking plaster for over-work, stress and the fast pace of modern life.
+In today’s demanding, stressful world, buying stuff is often a quick-fix for general unhappiness – a comforting habit for over-work, stress and the fast pace of modern life.
 You justify the expense by telling yourself you deserve it for all your hard work.
 It’s true, you do deserve it.
-But often big-spending joy is followed quickly by buyer’s remorse; especially if you took out a line of credit.
+But often big-spending joy is followed quickly by buyer’s remorse; especially if you used credit to make the purchase.

 There are two main steps to achieving a life with less stuff.
-First, get rid of the things in your house you don’t really need and then don’t acquire new possessions.
+First, get rid of the things you don’t really need and then don’t replace those items.
 It’s that simple.

 Go through each room in your home and begin to identify things you can do without.
 Ask three questions about each item in each room: